| |

 Rabbi Chava Koster is the first woman from the Netherlands to be ordained

-a rabbi.
-In 1999, Rabbi Chava Koster became the rabbi of the Village Temple,
+as rabbi.
+From 1999 - 2016, Rabbi Chava Koster was the rabbi of the Village Temple,

 a congregation in New York City.
 Before joining the Village Temple as